MicrosoftDocs/windows-dev-docs/windows-apps-src/input-and-devices/windows-wheel-interactions.md

 ## Overview

-Windows Wheel devices, such as the Surface Dial, are a new category of input device that enable a host of compelling and unique user interaction experiences for Windows and Windows apps.
+Windows wheel devices, such as the Surface Dial, are a new category of input device that enable a host of compelling and unique user interaction experiences for Windows and Windows apps.

 > [!IMPORTANT]
-> In this topic, we refer specifically to Surface Dial interactions, but the info is applicable to all Windows Wheel devices.
+> In this topic, we refer specifically to Surface Dial interactions, but the info is applicable to all Windows wheel devices.

 | Videos |   |
 | --- | --- |